IyadHamid/StevensonVex1965Y-TippingPoint/Log.md

   - Changed to two button toggle (L1 up, L2 down)
 - Removed `inteldrive::position()` and `inteldrive::heading()` to use overloaded functions with default parameter
   - Reasoning: redundant
+- Possibly fixed `angle_difference_rev` through making value from 0 to 1 using decimal part
 #### Testing:
 - `inteldrive::turnTo` not functional after going straight
   - Negative numbers nonfunctional, must use 0 to 1